ebradim/YNote/README.md

 Features:
 - Ability to record audio with the note
 - Ability to search in everynote (tag,tite,text).
+- Ability to use custom different password for each note
 - Fast, no battery drain, optimized performance
 - Follows UI,UX Design pattern.
 - Local database (sqlite-net-pcl)